Be intrigued, enticed and engaged at a museum, gallery or historical site in and around Astoria, Oregon

 115 SE Lake StreetIlwaco WA 98624

 Explore the crossroads of history where the Columbia River meets the Pacific Ocean.
 The Columbia Pacific Heritage Museum has a collection of over 23,000 artifacts, photos, historic objects and displays in over 7300 sq. ft. of both permanent and special exhibition space.
 The permanent exhibition galleries showcase the rich history of our region where the Columbia River meets the Pacific Ocean.
-Opening with the history of the Chinook Indian Nation and cycling through later European exploration, Pioneer settlement and vibrant industry of the area, the Museum?s six permanent galleries include interactive video and Rail Road displays, life size model village with boardwalk, and transplanted historic depot and Pullman narrow-gauge train car.
-The Museum?s special exhibition gallery presents a schedule of 3-5 exhibitions per year.
-Many of the exhibitions are organized by the museum and feature artworks and objects of local and national importance.
+Opening with the history of the Chinook Indian Nation and cycling through later European exploration, Pioneer settlement and vibrant industry of the area, the Museum's six permanent galleries include interactive Rail Road displays, a life sized model village with boardwalk, and transplanted historic depot and Pullman narrow-gauge train car.
+The Museum's special exhibition gallery presents a schedule of 3-5 exhibitions per year.
+Many of the exhibitions are organized by the Museum and feature artworks and objects of local and national importance.

 1792 Marine DriveAstoria OR 97103

 Explore marine transportation from the days of dugout canoes, through the age of sail, to the present.
 Watch a dramatic 12-minute film introducing the history of life and commerce on the Columbia River and including the dangerous work of the Bar and River Pilots.
 Walk the bridge of a World War II warship, marvel at the 44-foot motor lifeboat plowing through a wave in a rescue mission.
 Participate in four interactive and hands-on exhibits, including taking the helm in a tugboat wheelhouse.
 You can board the Lightship Columbia, a National Historic Landmark, that once guided ships to safety at the mouth of the Columbia River.
 Experience 3D in our new theater capturing audiences with our featured films.